sdtemple/isweep/docs/source/index.rst

 The automated workflows are:

-* :ref:`_selection-scan`: detects selected loci with rigorous multiple testing thresholds
+* :ref:`Selection scan`: detects selected loci with rigorous multiple testing thresholds
-* :ref:`_hard-sweeps`: estimates the location, allele frequency, and selection coefficient of a sweep
+* :ref:`Modeling hard sweeps`: estimates the location, allele frequency, and selection coefficient of a sweep
-* :ref:`_case-control-scan`: detects loci where IBD rates differ between binary cases and controls
+* :ref:`Case-control-scan`: detects loci where IBD rates differ between binary cases and controls
-* :ref:`_prepare`: supports haplotype phasing, local ancestry, and kinship inference
+* :ref:`Pre-processing data`: supports haplotype phasing, local ancestry, and kinship inference

 Each automated workflow has a dedicated page under :doc:`usage`.
 The general way to run these methods is: